ingenthr/blogs.ingenthron.org/content/post/not-COVID-19.md

 house, since Michelle is at high risk and it's really hard to explain to a 2yo why you can't play with them.
 And set an appointment with the doctor.

+I started day 8 with chills again.
+Again, an odd sort of situation in that it was pretty warm, 78F in the house.
+I checked that morning and had another 99.7F.

 On the afternoon of day 8 (a Monday), where I worked remotely from Mom's house, in the afternoon as in most afternoons previously I began